 Step 5 — Refine and Reduce Your Classroom Expectations

 The next step to creating a classroom contract may be the hardest!
-It’s time to pick out the most important ones and put the others to one side.
+It’s time to pick out the most important classroom expectations and put the others to one side.
 You’ll probably find that there are double-ups and also ideas that can be combined.
-There is no golden rule about how many classroom expectations that you should have, but aim for no more than two per area of expectation.
-Any more than this and your students will find it hard to manage and you’ll find it too hard to implement.
+There is no golden rule about how many classroom expectations you should have, but aim for no more than two per area of expectation in your classroom contract.
+Any more than this, and your students will find it hard to manage and you’ll find it too hard to implement.

 When you have whittled your classroom expectations to a number that works for you and your class, you’re ready!
 Print the contract, and post where students can refer back to the agreement.

-After all of this hard work, one would like to think that it’s gonna last.
-The reality is, that unless you make frequent reference (we are talking several times each day), to your new classroom contract it’s likely to evaporate into insignificance.
+After all of this hard work, one would like to think that it’s going to last.
+Unless you make frequent references (we are talking several times each day) to your new classroom contract, it’s likely to evaporate into insignificance.
 The reality is you’ll need to work on making the rules habit!

 Giving explicit praise linked to your classroom contract is crucial.
-For example, “I am going to give Lachie a table point because I noticed him looking at Sophie when she was speaking”.
+For example, “I am going to give Jayvon a table point because I noticed him looking at Angelina when she was speaking.”